-Given the wealth of features in Kubernetes for both developers and administrators, strong identity management and RBAC is a critical element of the container platform.
-The Kubernetes APIs are key to automating container management at scale.
+Given the wealth of features in Kubernetes for both developers and administrators, strong identity management and RBAC are critical elements of the container platform.
+Kubernetes APIs are key to automating container management at scale.
 For example, APIs are used to initiate and validate requests, including configuring and deploying pods and services.

-API authentication and authorization is critical for securing your container platform.
-The API server is a central point of access and should receive the highest level of security scrutiny.
-The Red Hat OpenShift control plane includes built-in authentication through the Cluster Authentication operator.
+API authentication and authorization are critical for providing security for your container platform.
+The API server is a central point of access and should receive the highest level of scrutiny.
+The Red Hat OpenShift control plane includes built-in authentication through the Cluster Authentication Operator.
 Developers, administrators, and service accounts obtain OAuth access tokens to authenticate themselves to the API.
 As an administrator, you can configure the identity provider of your choice to the cluster so users can authenticate before receiving a token.
 Nine identity providers are supported, including lightweight directory access protocol (LDAP) directories.
+Red Hat Advanced Cluster Management can be used to configure identity providers across a fleet of clusters.

 Fine-grained RBAC is enabled by default in Red Hat OpenShift.
-RBAC objects determine whether a user is allowed to perform a given action within a cluster.
+RBAC objects determine whether a user or service account is allowed to perform a given action within a cluster.
 Cluster administrators can use the cluster roles and bindings to control access levels to the OpenShift cluster and to projects within the cluster.